 Also, most of the perishable items have a limited shelf life besides temperature sensitivity.
 That is why the prevention of traffic delay regions and efficient routing are a high priority.

 Reefer trailer temperature monitoring offers valuable reports that trucking companies and fleet managers can use to optimize reefer performance.

 a) Boost driver performance

 GPS tracking systems allow fleet managers to monitor different activities of the driver.
-Tracking driver performance will enable you to prevent:
+Tracking driver performance may help you prevent: